awsdocs/aws-cloudhsm-user-guide/doc_source/java-library-install.md

 Before you can use the AWS CloudHSM software library for Java, you need the AWS CloudHSM client\.

 The client is a daemon that establishes end\-to\-end encrypted communication with the HSMs in your cluster, and the Java library communicates locally with the client\.
-If you haven't installed and configured the AWS CloudHSM client package, do that now by following the steps at [Install the CloudHSM Client](install-and-configure-client.md)\.
+If you haven't installed and configured the AWS CloudHSM client package, do that now by following the steps at [Install the Client \(Linux\)](install-and-configure-client-linux.md)\.
 After you install and configure the client, use the following command to start it\.

+The AWS CloudHSM software library for Java is supported only on Linux and compatible operating systems\.

 ------
 #### [ Amazon Linux ]